vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

         `ps -ef`

         Notice the Java process,
-        how did Tanzu Application Services Diego know what the run command is for the `pal-tracker` application?
+        how did Tanzu Application Service know what the run command is for the `pal-tracker` application?

         Notice the `envoy` and `healthcheck` processes.